Amyxtic/Amyxtic/README.md

 Hi, I'm Louise 😊
 - ✈️ I’m interested in Games and travels
 - 📚 I’m currently learning Front-end Development
-- 💡 I’m looking to collaborate on open source and game projects
+- 💡 I’m looking for a job
 - 👀 I’m curious about intelligente people
 - 🐱‍🚀 I love cats and fiction